Skip to main content

 Avoid 'Just Pay Attention'

-Telling a child with focus challenges to 'just pay attention' or 'try harder' is like telling a child with poor eyesight to just see better.
-It creates shame without creating ability.
-Instead, ask 'What would help you focus right now?'
-This builds self-awareness and teaches children to identify and ask for the supports they need.
+Telling a kid with focus challenges to "just pay attention" is like telling a kid with bad eyesight to just see better.
+It piles on shame without building any skill.
+Try asking "What would help you focus right now?" instead.
+That one question builds self-awareness and teaches them to identify what they actually need.

-Replace 'Pay attention' with 'I notice you're having a hard time focusing.
-What do you need?'
+Swap "Pay attention" for "I notice you're having a hard time focusing.
+What do you need right now?"

 6